Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Everyday Privacy-Conscious Users

 Perhaps the largest growing group of Tor users are everyday people who simply want to browse the internet without being tracked by advertisers, data brokers, or tech companies.
-In 2026, as awareness of digital surveillance grows, more people are turning to Tor as a simple privacy solution.
+Many compare services like DuckDuckGo vs Google to understand their options, often choosing Tor for maximum protection.

 The short answer is yes, using Tor is legal in most countries worldwide.
 It's a tool for privacy and anonymity, and possessing or using privacy tools is not inherently illegal.